SBA Paycheck Protection Program Data Lookup - FederalPay

 While there have been some concerns about the inability of certain business types to qualify for forgiveness, the vast majority of businesses are expected to have the majority or all of their PPP loan forgiven by the SBA, effectively making it a grant.

-Why aren't exact loan amounts shown for each company?
+Are exact loan amounts shown for each company?

 Why are there misspellings, duplicate records, missing data, etc in this dataset?

 The PPP data published on FederalPay is directly from the US Treasury Department / Small Business Administration , which received the data from each company's lender.
 Any misspellings or errors present in the SBA or the lender's systems will be reflected in the data shown here.
+Corrections can be requested by contacting the SBA directly, not FederalPay.

 Business owner demographic information was an optional field on most bank's PPP applications, and thus the majority of loan records (over 80%) do not include this data.
 The SBA may require more accurate demographic information when companies file for PPP loan forgiveness.